muratk5n/thirdwave/en/README.md

 ---

-Pre-modern agro implies certain lifestyle; staticity, relationship with the goat (let's define "what 'is' is" kind of relationship) worshipping ancestors, and of course they were driven to sacrifice the odd human here and there.
+Pre-modern agro implies certain lifestyle; staticity, unorthodox relationships with the goat (let's define "what 'is' is" kind of relationship) worshipping ancestors, and of course they were driven to sacrifice the odd human here and there.
 These were feudal cobsuckers.
 Then they would be run over by an empire like the Romans, Otto (there is always a bigger cobsucker) and this pattern would continue for centuries.

 ---